Psalms For Life

 The Hound of Heaven

-Though we deeply long for God, we try to evade him too.
-So our loving God pursues us relentlessly, knowing that those who don’t embrace him fall prey to evildoers intent on keeping us from him.
+Though we deeply long for God, we all try to evade him too.
+And since everyone refusing his embrace falls prey to evildoers intent on keeping them from him, our loving God relentlessly pursues us.

 For the leader.
 A David psalm.